Zulko/pianoputer/README.md

 - [DONE] add piano sample for qwerty
 - [DONE] add caching
 - [DONE] update sample to be c4
+- have ui show the keyboard svg
+- make installable through pypi
+- add clear-cache command
 - update azerty to be anchored at certain location
 - confirm that tool works for stereo files too
-- have ui show the keyboard svg
-- make installable through pypi
 - allow non-anchor not to be passed in but give a warning
 - autodetect input file frequency and pitch shift it to the needed start frequency?